7 Great Content Engagement Hacks to Boost Your Results

 - Share content from similar but non-competing brands

 - Develop a presence both online and offline

 Consumers tend to respond better to companies and products that put a face to the name.
 They like to have someone or something they can associate with the brand.
 Remember the “Smell like a man” campaigns from Old Spice?
 The Old Spice guy, portrayed by Isaiah Mustafa, became a quick sensation.

 Of course, the face of your brand doesn’t have to be an actor or comedian.
-This is especially the case when it comes to inbound marketing.
-There are other ways to add a public face to your brand.
-For instance, have the CEO contribute to your blog.
+For instance, have the CEO contribute to your blog, especially when it comes to inbound marketing.
 Or, you could produce a podcast with a charismatic team member.
 Again, this goes back to increasing brand trust.
 The more familiar people feel with your company, the more they’ll associate with it.

 If you have limited resources, you can generate a similar effect with a unique brand voice.
-For all content that you do create, make sure that is distinctive and specific to your brand.
-This establishes brand trust and familiarity, and it demonstrates your brand’s essence.
+For all the content that you create, make sure that the voice is specific to your brand.
+Your brand’s voice establishes trust, familiarity, and it demonstrates your brand’s essence.

 6. Try Interactive Content

 Interactive content is a great way to foster engagement.
 For example, a video where the visitor gets to click different options on the screen.
 Or, a reveal-based image where you click something to reveal hidden information.
 Even a simple poll is interactive content.
-Using these tools tempts the visitor into engaging through their own curiosity.
+Using these tools tempts the visitor to engage.
 It also makes your visitors feel involved with your content, which motivates them to share it.

 According to Kissmetrics, e-commerce store Country Outfitter has multiplied traffic to its site and engagement thanks to publishing fun quizzes on their lifestyle website.
 The quizzes have appeared on more than 100 different domains.